SantamariaCodes/ShowTracker/README.md

 ##Usage 🧑‍💻

-Browse TV Shows:
-Navigate to the Home tab to discover popular TV shows and explore different genres.
+Browse TV Shows: Navigate to the Home tab to discover popular TV shows and explore different genres.
-Search Shows:
-Use the search bar at the top of the Home tab to find shows by name.
+Search Shows: Use the search bar at the top of the Home tab to find shows by name.
-Manage Profile:
-Visit the Profile tab to manage your account and session details.
+Display Profile: Visit the Profile tab to View your account and session details.

 ##Core Technologies 🛠️

-SwiftUI:
-A modern declarative UI framework for building responsive interfaces across Apple platforms.
+SwiftUI: A modern declarative UI framework for building responsive interfaces across Apple platforms.
-Moya:
-A network abstraction layer built on top of Alamofire, simplifying API requests.
+Moya: A network abstraction layer built on top of Alamofire, simplifying API requests.
-KeychainAccess:
-A library for secure storage of sensitive data such as user session tokens.
+KeychainAccess: A library for secure storage of sensitive data such as user session tokens.
-UserDefaults:
-A lightweight storage system for non-sensitive user preferences and settings.
+UserDefaults: A lightweight storage system for non-sensitive user preferences and settings.

-Authentication Flow 🔑
+##Authentication Flow 🔑

-Request Token:
-Fetch a request token from the TMDB API.
+Request Token: Fetch a request token from the TMDB API.
-Create Session:
-After the user logs in, the request token is exchanged for a session ID.
+Create Session: After the user logs in, the request token is exchanged for a session ID.
-Keychain Storage:
-The session ID is securely stored using KeychainAccess for subsequent requests.
+Keychain Storage: The session ID is securely stored using KeychainAccess for subsequent requests.

 ##Planned Improvements 📋

-Guest Login:
-Implement guest login with locally stored favorite shows.
+Guest Login: Implement guest login with locally stored favorite shows.
-Favorites List Navigation:
-Add navigation to a dedicated favorites screen.
+Favorites List Navigation: Add navigation to a dedicated favorites screen.
-Unified Object Models:
-Consolidate TvShowDetailView, ShowDetailView, and ShowDetailRowView.
+Unified Object Models: Consolidate TvShowDetailView, ShowDetailView, and ShowDetailRowView.
-Local Save Functionality:
-Add local storage to enable saving shows to favorites.
+Local Save Functionality: Add local storage to enable saving shows to favorites.
-Review Architecture:
-Evaluate if Favorites should share the same target from UserAccountViewModel.
+Review Architecture: Evaluate if Favorites should share the same target from UserAccountViewModel.
-Refactor Detail Views:
-Ensure GridDisplayView uses the most up-to-date TvShowDetailView.
+Refactor Detail Views: Ensure GridDisplayView uses the most up-to-date TvShowDetailView.
-Dark Mode Support:
-Implement full dark mode for a better user experience.
+Dark Mode Support: Implement full dark mode for a better user experience.

 ##Contact 📬